University of Missouri–Kansas City: Academics

 The School of Medicine is known for its six-year post-secondary program, wherein a student spends only six years obtaining both a Bachelor of Arts and Doctor of Medicine degree.
-The school is located away from the main campus on Hospital Hill, where it is connected to Truman Medical Center, a large research hospital.
+The school operates two campuses, one in Kansas City, Missouri, and one in St. Joseph, Missouri.
+The School of Medicine in Kansas City, Missouri, is known as the Health Sciences District campus or HSD.
+It is situated away from the main campus on Hospital Hill, where it is connected to University Health Truman Medical Center, an extensive research hospital.
+The St. Joseph campus (STJ) is based in St. Joseph, Missouri.
+Students initially trained within Mosaic Life Care hospital facilities, but in August 2025 UMKC opened a new 22,000-square-foot, $14.5 million medical education building.
+The facility houses classrooms, simulation labs, and clinical training spaces, and serves as a hub for expanding rural health education.

 The School of Law is one of four law schools in Missouri (St. Louis University School of Law, University of Missouri School of Law, and Washington University School of Law are the others).
 It is one of only seven American law schools to have educated both a President of the United States (Harry S. Truman) and a Justice of the Supreme Court of the United States (Charles Evans Whittaker).
 Truman attended but did not graduate from the law school and never practiced law.
 The schools that actually have had President-Supreme Court graduates who practiced law are Yale Law School, Harvard Law School, Columbia Law School, the University of Virginia School of Law, the William & Mary Law School and the University of Cincinnati College of Law.

 The university is the home of New Letters, a literary magazine, as well as the nationally syndicated public radio program New Letters on the Air.
 For over 50 years, UMKC has broadcast live, taped, and syndicated programming over KCUR, the university's radio station and NPR affiliate.

 In 2004, the Fungal Genetics Stock Center moved to UMKC where it is in the School of Biological Sciences.
 The FGSC was founded in 1960 and is supported by the US National Science Foundation.
 The FGSC distributes research materials around the world, and is part of the World Federation for Culture Collections.
 Collaborators include researchers at the Broad Institute and the US Department of Energy Joint Genome Institute.

 UMKC Theatre is considered to have one of the stronger M.F.A. programs in acting in the country.
 In 2017, 2018, and 2019 the MFA costume design program was ranked in the top 10 best costume design schools in the country by The Hollywood Reporter.

 The university is the site where the Supplemental Instruction program was established and developed.

 Rankings

-In 2014, Princeton Review named the university a "Best Value" public university, for the third consecutive year.